+Library Furnace

-Library Furnace: The Library Trustees raised the question of whether to replace the Library furnace.
+The Library Trustees raised the question of whether to replace the Library furnace, installed in 2001 as an oil-fired unit and converted to propane in 2010.
 In late 2020, the Committee recommended that a qualified heating contractor be engaged to inspect the unit and provide an opinion on its condition.
 Card Heating of Milford serviced the unit and deemed it in good condition.
-No replacement is planned for 2022.
-The Committee will continue to monitor the issue, in collaboration with the Library Trustees.
+Replacement is scheduled in 2024 at an estimated cost of \$12,505; however, the Committee will continue to monitor the issue in collaboration with the Library Trustees to determine the optimal year for replacement.